andyzeng/arc-robot-vision/README.md

 # Suction-Based Grasping

-**Input**: An RGB-D image of various objects in a scene

-**Output**: Confidence map of pixel-level affordances (where higher values indicate better locations for grasping with suction)
+A Torch implementation of fully convolutional neural networks for predicting pixel-level affordances (here higher values indicate better surface locations for grasping with suction) given an RGB-D image as input.

 ![suction-based-grasping](images/suction-based-grasping.jpg?raw=true)

 ## Quick Start

+To run our pre-trained model to get pixel-level affordances for grasping with suction:

 1. Clone this repository and navigate to `arc-robot-vision/suction-based-grasping/convnet`